Day 1 UK - Melbourne

 Today you have the chance to explore a whole new world on an included trip by catamaran to the outer Great Barrier Reef.
 You'll see that marine life comes incredibly close to the vessel, and you can experience the reef without getting wet from the comfort of a semi-submersible or an underwater observatory.
 Of course, you can also go snorkelling in this amazing underwater world – all the equipment and guidance you need is provided, as well as lunch.Meals included: L

-All you have to do now is relax and soak up the sun in Port Douglas.
+All you have to do now is relax!
 However, if you want to see more, a ride on the Kuranda Railway is an option today to see the Atherton Tablelands.

 Your first stop will be the Skyrail Rainforest Cableway, where you'll glide over and through heritage rainforest.
 After free time in the village of Kuranda, you'll take a journey on the Kuranda Scenic Railway, with the Barron Falls just one of the incredible highlights.

 Day 18 Cairns - at Leisure

 You can spend today doing just as you wish, exploring at your own pace or simply enjoying the facilities at your hotel.

 If you want to get out in the great outdoors, why not come with us on an optional trip to Daintree Rainforest.
 Daintree is an ecologically unique tropical forest, which is home to an extensive range of flora and fauna.
 Also included is an environmental wilderness cruise as you go in search of crocodiles with an expert guide.
 You'll then enjoy lunch at the Daintree Tea House and round off your excursion with a tour of Daintree.